mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 ## Why Hash?

-### (sparse) Dimension Reduction and fast feature lookups.
+### (sparse) Dimension Reduction and fast feature lookups
-the default is hashing / projecting feature names to the machine architecture unsigned word using a variant of the murmurhash v3 (32-bit only) algorithm which then is ANDed with (2^k)-1  (ie it is projected down to the first k lower order bits with the rest 0'd out). by default k=18 (ie 2^18 entries in the feature vector), with a max number of bits on 32-bit machines of k=29, and on a 64 bit machine, up to k=32).
+The default is hashing / projecting feature names to the machine architecture unsigned word using a variant of the murmurhash v3 (32-bit only) algorithm which then is ANDed with (2^k)-1  (ie it is projected down to the first k lower order bits with the rest 0'd out). by default k=18 (ie 2^18 entries in the feature vector), with a max number of bits on 32-bit machines of k=29, and on a 64 bit machine, up to k=32).

-### how is it implemented
+### How is it implemented?
-for a consolidated model of the hashing code for feature string names, features with name spaces, and quadratic features over pairs of (name space, feature name) see [this gist](https://gist.github.com/luoq/b4c374b5cbabe3ae76ffacdac22750af) for details.
+For a consolidated model of the hashing code for feature string names, features with name spaces, and quadratic features over pairs of (name space, feature name) see [this gist](https://gist.github.com/luoq/b4c374b5cbabe3ae76ffacdac22750af) for details.
 ([the old gist](https://gist.github.com/cartazio/2903178) (32bit hashing) seems outdated as of cca4c51c7cefc4e738d50bc29372d166bfb982a1)